 Why should you start investing ASAP?

-While there are some valid reasons not to buy stocks, the upside potential outweighs the risk for most people.
-So it's almost always a good idea to invest in stocks even when the market is at an all-time high.
 Studies have shown that what's more important than timing the market is an investor's time in the market.
-Holding out for the right time to buy stocks can be costly because a large portion of gains comes from a small number of days.
+Holding out for the right time to buy stocks can be costly because a large portion of gains often comes from a small number of days.

-Meanwhile, stocks tend to recover from stock market corrections, or earning declines of more than 10%, in a matter of months.
+Meanwhile, stocks tend to recover from stock market corrections, or price declines of more than 10%, in a matter of months.
 The longer an investor is in the market, the lower the probability of losing money.

 Equally important is picking the right stocks to buy.
 As David Gardner, co-founder of The Motley Fool, puts it, "It doesn't matter when you invest if you are investing in great companies."
-A minority of stocks accounts for a majority of the market's overall return.
-That's why it's better to buy stock in a great company as soon as you can rather than waiting for a better price that might never come.
+A minority of stocks account for a majority of the market's overall return.
+That's why it's better to buy stock in a great company as soon as you can rather than wait for a better price that might never come.

 Related investing topics